 Short answer: Mycorrhizal fungi is a naturally occurring beneficial soil organism that forms a symbiotic relationship with plant roots.

 For the past 460 million years, an estimated 80–90% of the earth’s land plants have existed with mycorrhizae naturally, in various climates from deserts to wet rainforests.

 - Mycorrhizae (plural); Mycorrhiza (singular): defines the association between plant and fungus

 - Mycorrhizal fungi: refers to the fungi itself

 The name mycorrhizae (Myco meaning fungi and rhizae meaning roots) is a term for symbiotic associations between plant roots and fungi.
-This mutalistic growth is in most cases beneficial to both the host plant and the fungi.
+This mutualistic growth is, in most cases, beneficial to both the host plant and the fungi.

-Plants with mycorrhizae often grow bigger and faster as a result of this increased nutrient uptake.
+Plants with mycorrhizae often grow bigger and faster due to this increased nutrient uptake.

 Types of Mycorrhizal Fungi

 - Endomycorrhizae penetrate cells of the plant root